eu-federation-gateway-service/efgs-federation-gateway/docs/software-design-federation-gateway-service.md

 ### 3.2.
 Signature Verification

-The uploaded diagnostic keys must be signed at a abstract content level, which means not the content transferred via wire is signed but instead a constructed abstract content based on the transferred data.
+The uploaded diagnostic keys must be signed at an abstract content level, which means not the content transferred via wire is signed but instead a constructed abstract content based on the transferred data.

-**SecReq-022**  To create the signature and/or to verify it the diagnosis key data has be transformed into a byte stream with the structure defined below.
+**SecReq-022**  To create the signature and/or to verify it the diagnosis key data has been transformed into a byte stream with the structure defined below.

 The definition uses extended Backus–Naur form (ISO/IEC 14977)